-Intellectual Property Extensions
+Intellectual Property Extension Courses

-This course introduces the Research Development and Engineering (Developers/Engineers/Scientists) and manufacturing personnel to the business processes by which the company ensures its technical developments are appropriately protected and that IP related risks are sufficiently managed (and that it has the freedom to operate its business).
+This course introduces the Research Development and Engineering (Developers/Engineers/Scientists) and manufacturing personnel to the business processes by which the company ensures its technical developments are appropriately protected and that IP-related risks are sufficiently managed (and that it has the freedom to operate its business).
 This course teaches the key elements of the Invention Disclosure Form and patent application that are required to gain internal patent application approvals and successfully secure a granted patent.

 This course discusses the principles of using a research lab notebook.
-Learners will learn the purpose of a notebook, formatting, appropriate content, and their responsibilities.
+Learners will learn the purpose of a notebook, formatting, appropriate content, and responsibilities.

 This course explains the fundamental principles of handling and safeguarding proprietary information.

-Joint Venture Protocols for Intellectual Property – Release of Technology to a Joint Venture
+Joint Venture Protocols for Intellectual Property

 Agreement Process and Structures